 Club fees are very reasonable compared to many of the marinas and clubs in the Niagara Region.
 When you initially join your fees will be the following:

 Fees must be paid in full when accepted.
 All fees maybe paid through an e-transfer to our account at the Meridian Credit Union (MCU).

-If you have a boat on the complex, as a dock hopper the fee is $10.00 per day to a maximum of $400.00 When you become a dock holder the fee is $400.00 per year.
+The dock hopper fee is $10.00 per day to a maximum of $400.00 When you become a dock holder the fee is $400.00 per year.

 Working Hours Dues

 As mentioned, we are also a working club and each member is required to put in a minimum of 25 hours per year to support the operation of the club.
-Every hour over the 20 mandatory work hours you put in will deduct $10.00 off of your dock / dock hopper fees to a maximum of $ 320 deduction.
+Every hour over the 25 mandatory work hours you put in will deduct $10.00 off of your dock / dock hopper fees to a maximum of $ 320 deduction.

 You will be a dock hopper until a permanent dock is assigned to you.
 From time to time, some members do not need their slip, either because they do not currently have a boat, or are away on trips for all or part of the season.

+We typically have a 4 to 6 member turnover each year making new docks available.
 When you make it to the top of the dock hoppers list and a permanent dock becomes available it will be offered to you.
 If you accept, you will become a dock holder.

 While on the SCBC complex, please follow the following safety rules, guidelines and recommendations.
 Water safety is paramount as we are on a river with a current.
 You will be responsible for your children’s safety.
-Therefore: